CrowdStrike/crimson-falcon/docs/IoaExclusionsApi.md

 api_instance = Falcon::IoaExclusionsApi.new
 opts = {
   filter: 'filter_example', # String | The filter expression that should be used to limit the results.
+Filtered queries involving regex fields should specify their expressions in the `ifn_regex` and `cl_regex` parameters.
+  ifn_regex: 'ifn_regex_example', # String | The `ifn_regex` expression to filter exclusions by, used alongside expressions specified in the filter query parameter.
+  cl_regex: 'cl_regex_example', # String | The `cl_regex` expression to filter exclusions by, used alongside expressions specified in the filter query parameter.
   offset: 56, # Integer | The offset to start retrieving records from
   limit: 56, # Integer | The maximum records to return.
 [1-500]
   sort: 'applied_globally.asc' # String | The sort expression that should be used to sort the results.